mbelgin/hpFX/README.md

 **`INDICATOR_FILE_AND_BUFFERS`:** The indicator filename and which buffers to use.
 The filename must be given relative to `<mq4_data_folder>\MQL4\Indicators`.
 This field consists of three parts, separated by semicolons (`;`)

+[!WARNING]
-[! warning] hpFX support for custom indicator parameters is a work in progress.
+hpFX support for custom indicator parameters is a work in progress.
 Currently, hpFX only works with default indicator settings.
 If you want to test an indicator with non-default parameters, you can create a copy, apply your changes, and save it with those settings as the default.
 The `TBD_leave_blank` fields in the following sections are placeholders for this future feature and must be left blank for now.]

-[!warning] MT4 uses zero-based indexing for buffers, starting from `buffer #0`.
+[!WARNING] MT4 uses zero-based indexing for buffers, starting from `buffer #0`.
 In contrast, hpFX uses one-based indexing, so MT4’s `buffer #0` corresponds to `buffer #1` in hpFX, `buffer #1` maps to `buffer #2`, and so on.

 ##### `BASELINECROSS`